Voyage to the Bottom of the Sea: The submarine Seaview

 The film's submarine design is unique in featuring an eight-window bow viewport that provides panoramic undersea views.
 In the novelization by Theodore Sturgeon, the windows are described as "oversized hull plates which happen to be transparent".
 They are made of "X-tempered herculite", a process developed by Nelson.
 In the film, Seaview has eight bow windows in the exterior shots, but only four appear in the interior shots showing the lower level Observation Room (the four upper windows are implied to be out of frame, at the top of the Observation Room).
-The lower hull also has an exterior shark-like bow flare, and the stern has 1961 Cadillac tail-fins.
-Seaview is propelled by a water-jet system generally similar to the magnetohydrodynamic system employed by the Red October in The Hunt for Red October, though no details are provided in the film.
+The lower hull also has an exterior shark-like bow flare, and the stern has tail fins reminiscent of a Cadillac circa 1959.
+Seaview is propelled by a water-jet system generally similar to the magnetohydrodynamic system employed by the Red October in the 1990 film The Hunt for Red October, though no details are provided in the film.

 In the film, the USOS Seaview (United States Oceanographic Survey) is under the authority of Nelson and the Bureau of Marine Exploration rather than the U.S. Navy.
 The novel mentions the bureau as being part of the U.S. Department of Science.
 The crew wears World War II U.S. Army tropical khaki dress uniforms with naval rank insignia on the sleeves, rather than U.S. Navy service dress khaki with shoulder boards.
-The officers' working uniforms are US Army khaki long with epaulets, black tie, and lapel insignia; however, unlike the U.S. Navy, the Marine Exploration insignia, a specialist insignia, is worn on the right collar point and rank insignia is worn on the left, the reverse of U.S. Navy practice.
+The officers' working uniforms are U.S. Army khaki long with epaulets, black tie, and lapel insignia; however, unlike the U.S. Navy, the Marine Exploration insignia, a specialist insignia, is worn on the right collar point and rank insignia is worn on the left, the reverse of U.S. Navy practice.
 The crew's working uniform is the U.S. Navy period-correct chambray shirt and dungaree uniform, with the white "dixie cup" cap.
-Chief petty officers wear the Army khaki uniform with US Navy style chief's rank (less the Navy "crow" on top of the rocker) on both sleeves.
+Chief petty officers wear the Army khaki uniform with U.S. Navy style chief's rank (less the Navy "crow" on top of the rocker) on both sleeves.
 The effect is that of government service, but not necessarily military service.